MDFJ-Carl/carl/docs/README.md

 # Carl

-Carl is an experimental open-source kernel project developed by the MDFJ organization.
+Carl is open-source kernel project developed by the MDFJ organization.

 The goal of Carl is to create the foundation for a future operating system called **Carl-OS**, focused on independence, low-level development, and future compatibility research with technologies inspired by Win32 and DirectX.